Skip to main content

 • Relate examples of past student suggestions that are now part of your teaching.

-6. Set aside time in face-to-face classes for students to complete the SPI using their own devices.
+7. Set aside time in face-to-face classes for students to complete the SPI using their own devices.
 Faculty are strongly encouraged to exit the room during the allotted time to ensure response anonymity.
+A good strategy to employ on such a day is to answer any questions about the course before exiting the room.

 Research icon of a magnifying glass and an open book.